 A fantastic, even if niche card game, Cultist Simulator, does a very similar thing, spreading its various mechanics and possible win conditions thin, forcing the player to consider all disparate possibilities.
 As you get smarter about its various subsystems, you’ll notice yourself make decisions that, on the face of it, frankly don’t make sense, but actually lead to results.
 It is only through trail and error that you can begin to comprehend the hidden truths.

-Much like with my previous article about the zombies, I want to end this one on a lighthearted note.
+Much like previous article about the zombies, I want to end this one on a lighthearted note.
 Horror always had an… Interesting relationship with comedy.
 As people, we oscillate between fear and laughter with the media we consume.
 And there’re some connections between a Lovecraftian games horror and a comedy.

 For one thing, comedy doesn’t need to make sense either, it works on emotional level, so while the realization of limits to the scientific method can evoke dread, it can just as easily evoke laughter.
 A Great Old One raising from the sea to destroy humanity is obviously scary, but there’s a certain charm to it as well and given enough anime trappings, anything can be made to look cute and harmless.